Hi, Mom!: Production

+Jennifer Salt and Charles Durning would both work with Brian De Palma on his suspense thriller Sisters (1973).
+Appearing in a supporting role is Paul Bartel.

+Release

-According to the 1972 book The Movie Rating Game by Stephen Farber, the film was originally given an "X" rating by the Motion Picture Association of America (MPAA), but after a few minor trims, it was approved for an "R".
-The main cut occurred during the scene in which Gerrit Wood (Gerrit Graham) paints his entire body for the Be Black, Baby! performance.
+According to the 1972 book The Movie Rating Game by Stephen Farber, the film was originally given an X rating by the Motion Picture Association of America (MPAA), but after a few minor trims, it was approved for an R. The main cut occurred during the scene in which Gerrit Wood (Gerrit Graham) paints his entire body for the Be Black, Baby! performance.
 He hesitated for a moment about painting his penis, but finally finished the job.
-The actual painting of the penis was deleted to obtain the "R".
-Jennifer Salt and Charles Durning would both work with DePalma on his suspense thriller Sisters (1973).
-Appearing in a supporting role is Paul Bartel.
+The actual painting of the penis was deleted to obtain the R.

-Reception
+Hi, Mom! was released on home video by MGM Home Entertainment.
+Arrow Video released the film on Blu-ray Disc on December 11, 2018 as part of a collection titled De Niro & De Palma The Early Films, which also included The Wedding Party and Greetings.
+Hi, Mom! was released on Ultra HD Blu-ray on May 19, 2026 by Radiance Films with De Palma’s other 1970 film Dionysus in '69 included as an extra.

+Critical reception

 Roger Greenspun of The New York Times wrote that the film "stands out for its wit, its ironic good humor, its multilevel sophistications, its technical ingenuity, its nervousness, and its very special ability to bring the sensibility of the suburbs to the sins of the inner city".
 Variety stated that the film "is three-fourths of a funny, engaging serio-comedy about a 'peep art' filmmaker and urban guerrilla in New York.
 Unfortunately, the fourth that fails is the finale which literally and figuratively flops, leaving the audience with a creative promise unfulfilled."

-Kevin Thomas of the Los Angeles Times wrote, "Satire is a naturally attractive form of expression for young film-makers, but few display the degree of sustained humor, energy and control that De Palma did in 'Greetings' and now even more so in the farther-ranging 'Hi, Mom!'
+Kevin Thomas of the Los Angeles Times wrote, "Satire is a naturally attractive form of expression for young film-makers, but few display the degree of sustained humor, energy and control that De Palma did in Greetings and now even more so in the farther-ranging Hi, Mom!
 Indeed, his ability to fuse hilarity and anger, spontaneity and discipline, is nothing short of brilliant."